Sherlouk/monzo-vapor/README.md

 > WORK IN PROGRESS - DO NOT USE

-- Add pagination to transactions flow
-- Add an attachments flow to transactions
-- Add all the authentication flow
 - Add tests to all calls
 - Tidy up GitHub versions, make the working version 1
 - Documentation sweep